Last Updated on October 1, 2023 by Charles Wilson

 The concept behind a jam chuck is simple: it holds a workpiece in place by friction.
 Once the jam chuck is turned to match the shape of the workpiece, it is placed on the lathe, and the workpiece is gently pushed onto the jam chuck.
 The pressure from the tailstock or by hand holds the workpiece in place while the lathe is turned on.
 This allows the woodturner to access all sides of the workpiece to finish it without having to use a more complex holding mechanism.

 When to Use a Jam Chuck

 Jam chucks can be useful for turning bowls, plates, cups, and other objects with irregular shapes that are difficult to hold securely with a traditional chuck.
+This woodturning project ideas post contains a few examples.
 They are also useful for finishing the bottoms of turned objects, such as bowls or boxes, which can be difficult to hold securely in a traditional chuck.

 How to Make a Jam Chuck

 To make a jam chuck, you will need a piece of wood that matches the shape of the workpiece you want to hold.
 This can be a scrap piece of wood or a new piece of wood that you turn specifically for the purpose of making a jam chuck.
 The wood should be turned to match the shape of the workpiece, and the jam chuck should be slightly smaller in diameter than the workpiece to allow for a snug fit.

 To make your own jam chuck, follow these steps:

 - Select a piece of wood that matches the shape of the workpiece you want to hold.